fhooe/Edgeist/Fileformat/Format.md

 ### ReLU

-1. Schicht Nr: int
+1. Layer No.: int
 2. ID: 6
-3. predecessorNr: int
+3. predecessorNo.: int
-4. predecessors[predecessorNr]: int
+4. predecessors[predecessorNo.]: int
 5. Dimension
    1. DimensionInput_x: int
    2. DimensionOutput_x: int
 6. Data
    1. none

-### Andere schichten werden in laufe der arbeit noch hinzugefügt
+### Other layers will be added during the course of the work.

-## offene Punkte/Fragen
+## Open issues/questions

-- Parameter für optimizer in den Layers?
+- Parameters for optimizer in the layers?
-- packen
+- Packing
-- und
+- and
-- entpacken
+- unpacking
-- predecessor zusätzlich von SchichtNr
+- Predecessor in addition to layer number
-- wenn mehrere predecessor wie sind diese angeordnet (wenn pytorch des ned mocht, scheiß ma drauf)
+- If there are multiple predecessors, how are they arranged (if PyTorch doesn't like it, screw it)
-  - Weights werden einfach elementweiße addiert
+  - Weights are simply added element by element
-- trainable weights (Bitmaske für frozen_weights in pytorch) + Layerweise
+- Trainable weights (bit mask for frozen_weights in pytorch) + layer by layer

 ## Next Steps

-1. Klassendiagramm
+1. Class diagram
-2. Sequenzdiagramm für Retrainigs Durchlauf
+2. Sequence diagram for retraining run
-3. Erste Implementierung
+3. Initial implementation
-4. Nächstes Klassendiagramm
+4. Next class diagram

-## V1 known and accepted Limitations
+## V1 known and accepted limitations

 - 2DConvolutions
-  - Kernel_size, stride, padding and dilation only supported with x = y, The Dataformat supports Parameters with different Hight to Weight Ratio, but he implemantation not
+  - Kernel_size, stride, padding, and dilation only supported with x = y.
+The data format supports parameters with different height-to-weight ratios, but the implementation does not.